 I too have Polycystic Ovarian Syndrome.

 I was diagnosed at 17.
-Among its many symptoms, it also causes me to produce excess insulin and hypoglycemia, which makes me constantly weak, hungry and highly adept to weight gain.
+Among its many symptoms, it also causes me to produce excess insulin and hypoglycemia, which makes me constantly weak, hungry, and highly adept at weight gain.

 On the days of the diagnosis, I was the ‘fat girl’ of my school – constantly made fun of and assumed to be lazy.
 Today, when I look back at pictures, I realize that I was never all that big, but there’s a fine line between what is considered thin and fat, and I had crossed that line.
 I remember precise things friends and family did and said to me that broke my heart… like when a schoolmate put a pillow underneath his shirt and went around saying that he was me.
 It stung.